73% of sunscreens don't work as advertised or contain "worrisome" ingredients, report says

 “Sunscreens are really mismarketed, and as a result, people who depend on them think they are far more powerful than they really are,” said Sonya Lunder, a senior analyst with the environmental advocacy group and lead scientist of the 2017 Sunscreens Guide.

-this month by Consumer Reports also rated sunscreen products for safety, UV protection, water resistance and cost.
+A guide released this month by Consumer Reports also rated sunscreen products for safety, UV protection, water resistance and cost.
 Of the 58 products tested, researchers named 15 that met their standards.
 Twenty were found to offer less SPF protection than advertised.

 How high is too high?